hcshires/Ultimate-Code-Reference/README.md

 # Ultimate Code Reference - Complied Computer Science Notes

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+A complied web documentation site of notes on various computer science languages and concepts This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 ## Installation